2021 O'Reilly Auto Parts 253: Race

 The seventy lap race was won by Joe Gibbs Racing driver Christopher Bell in a Toyota.
 A safety car period was called for rain which bunched the pack up, but the leaders changed onto dry tires rather than rain tires.
 Another caution period was called because Tyler Reddick's car caught fire.
 Bell claimed the lead when he overtook Joey Logano on the penultimate lap.
 It was Bell's first Cup Series victory.
 It was the first time since the 1950 NASCAR Grand National Series that a year's opening brace of races had maiden winners.
 Bell's teammate Hamlin finished in third behind Logano.
 Polesitter Elliott led most of the race but span after a collision with Kurt Busch and came 21st.
 Busch finished fourth ahead of Brad Keselowski.
 Both drivers gained positions by not making additional pit stops.
 Before this, Busch had fallen down the order after he span while leading, while Keselowski had also made mistakes.
 Harvick followed Keselowski, while A. J. Allmendinger took Kaulig Racing's best Cup Series result in seventh.
 Michael McDowell, who had won the 2021 Daytona 500 a week prior, recovered from a lap one puncture to finish eighth.
 Kyle Larson and Kyle Busch were both in the top five in the final twenty laps, but Larson spun into a tire barrier coming out of turn 7 and finished 30th, while Busch's team made a strategic error and was involved in a minor crash with Chris Buescher, finishing 35th.

 Bell said he was "not overly shocked", but felt that "to win the first road course of the year is quite surprising".
 He also said that he "certainly knew we would be in contention or at least competitive today."
 He expressed the view that road racing "showcases talent".

 The caution flag flown for rain during the last stage of the race was criticized as an "entertainment" caution, due to the surface being not being considered too wet to continue racing, as well as also altering the finish of the race preventing Elliott (who, alongside Kyle Busch, questioned the caution over the radio on NASCAR Race Hubs Radioactive segment, the show's team radio chatter highlights) from walking away easily with a win.
 The race had been declared a dry race at the start.
 Had the start been declared a wet race (teams must start on rain tires), NASCAR would not call a safety car situation if it dries, and rains again.
-NASCAR changed rules in 2022 where, if a race was declared a dry race to start, a safety car is no longer automatically implemented when rain becomes an issue to prevent this situation.
+A subsequent rule change in 2022 states if a road course race was not declared wet to start, a safety car is no longer automatically implemented when rain becomes an issue to prevent this situation.
+The rule is still used on ovals that can be run in the rain if the race is declared dry.